TTAD-Anonymous/TTAD/README.md

 # ADTTA
-Implementation of Unsupervised Diverse Test-Time Augmentation in Anomaly Detection
+The official code of the paper "Boosting Anomaly Detection using Unsupervised Diverse Test-Time Augmentation".

 ## Abstract